mwit13/fm_task_sf/README.md

-The same task and more or less same approach as in task [repository but using Sf](https://github.com/mwit13/fm_task)
+The same task and more or less same approach as in task [repository](https://github.com/mwit13/fm_task) but using Snowflake.